shujhan/multi_species/README.md

 make

-After getting the compiled file farrsight_cpu and farrsight_gpu, use python interface and .sh file to run different jobs.
+After getting the compiled file farrsight_cpu and farrsight_gpu, use python interface and .sh file in standard_interface to run different jobs.